MoonFazer/zenobot/README.md

 Zenobot now references a set of known support and resistance levels from a separate MongoDB Collection.
 This means every notification now comes with an "Active range" giving users some more context for price direction.

-Zenobot bot now includes a /stats command for a quick update on Crypto Market Cap statistics.
+Zenobot now includes a /stats command for a quick update on Crypto Market Cap statistics.

+Market Cap statistics are now sent as pie charts.

 Updates Feb 2022:
 ----------------